Food, drink and kitchen tech: a taste of the future

 The independent off-licence is on the rise and so are independent distillers, brewers and producers.
 There's scope for these locations to become hubs that offer tastings and education around new and interesting products.
 This is one of the main reasons we have always wanted to add a retail experience to TT Liquor: we offer free tastings several times a week and are putting a lot of effort into building a community here at our liquor store.

-Jonathan Downey, co-owner of Street Feast and London Union
+Co-owner of Street Feast and London Union

 What's changed in London to accommodate such a groundswell in street food?